 Typically, DGIF and VMRC do not coordinate their patrol and inspection activities (unless there is a special event or holiday).
 This lack of coordination can lead to both VMRC and DGIF officers conducting patrol and enforcement activities in the same area.
 As a result, recreational boaters can be subjected to inspections by both DGIF and VMRC officers on the same day.
 No data is kept about how often this occurs.
-This is unnecessarily burdensome to boaters and is also an inefficient use of resources.
+When this does happen, though, it is unnecessarily burdensome to boaters and is also an inefficient use of resources.